angjiang/hasura-apollo-nextauth/README.md

 - Email (magiclink): requires a smtp provider

 ## Set up NextAuth Providers & Vars
+- make a copy of env.example and name as env.local
 - input auth provider variables to env and configure appropriate providers in the nextauth config
 - you must also add nextauth_url env var to dev and prod; this is used in the nextauth config.